 Conversely, it is nice to be able to get more functionality out of your in-ear monitors, besides just using them for gigs.
 Plus, it’s more exciting to consider earphones that can double as daily drivers in addition to your on-stage monitors.
 You could easily take the IE 100 PRO with you on a commute, whether hardwired or over Bluetooth.
 While connected to the Sennheiser IE PRO BT Connector, the microphone works well enough to handle phone calls, and all the buttons work intuitively.

 If you want a straight-up cabled in-ear monitor, try the Shure SE215.
-It isolates better than the IE 100 PRO Wireless, making it easier than usual to hear your vocals or instrument during live performances, and runs about $99 USD.
+It isolates better than the IE 100 PRO Wireless, making it easier than usual to hear your vocals or instrument during live performances, and runs $99 at Amazon.
 In that case, it’s more like choosing between which flavor you like better: the Sennheiser or Shure.

-More interesting is Shure’s solution to the awkward semi-cabled in-ear monitoring proposition with the AONIC 215 Gen 2 True Wireless.
+More interesting is Shure’s solution to the awkward semi-cabled in-ear monitoring proposition with the AONIC 215 Gen 2 True Wireless ($229 at Amazon).
 Like IE 100 PRO Wireless, the earbuds detach and can also work with a cable, however, each bud has its own battery pack and wraps over the ear.
 You don’t get any cable mess to deal with, or microphones knocking into your neck.
 It also comes with aptX codec support, so you shouldn’t have any issues keeping latency to a minimum.
 It’s basically like the Shure SE215, but with true wireless capabilities.
 You can even purchase your own cabling separately to switch like you can with the IE 100 Wireless Pro.
 This costs more money, however.